7 Causes of Wheel Bearing Noise (and What it Sounds Like)

 With a damaged or broken wheel bearing, it may sound like you’re driving over a rumble strip on the shoulder of a highway.
 It won’t be very loud at first but gets more noticeable as the condition of the bearing gets worse.

-While driving at 30 to 40 MPH on an empty road, turn your steering slight left then right, almost like you’re safely weaving in your lane.
+2. Gently turn your steering wheel left and right, almost like you’re safely weaving in your lane.

 Wheel bearing noise (especially in the front) will be amplified when you you make that turn since physics allow more weight of the car to be transferred to one side of the car.
 This can also help when it comes to diagnosing which wheel is causing the noise and has the bad wheel bearing.